opendoghuman/opendoghuman.github.io/_games/upndown.md

 ## Stage 1: Quiet room.

-a.
-Get the human to grab your favourite treats.
+1. Get the human to grab your favourite treats.
-b.
-Make them stand like a fool in the middle of room and wait for you.
+2. Make them stand like a fool in the middle of room and wait for you.
 If they say anything don't pay any attention.
 Pretend you are sniffing under the sofa.
 This is a quiet exercise.
-c.
-Hmm... that treat smells good.
+3. Hmm... that treat smells good.
 Maybe look at them once.
 (Why are my eyes getting big?)
-d.
-Human puts the treat on the floor.
+4. Human puts the treat on the floor.
-e.
-You come close and grab it.
+5. You come close and grab it.
 Walk away.
-f.
-Make the human exercise, nudge them to throw it at random direction.
+6. Make the human exercise, nudge them to throw it at random direction.
-g.
-Pick it up with dignity.
+7. Pick it up with dignity.
-h.
-Stare at them again. (keep the eye contact to keep things under control) i, Keep the treats coming, human!
+8. Stare at them again. (keep the eye contact to keep things under control)
+9. Keep the treats coming, human!

 Make them repeat multiple times, by ignoring them every other turn - especially if they start talking.
 You can't make them feel it's easy.
 Resist the call of treat.